 - Complete the Criminal History Record Check Authorization form to request State of Delaware and Federal Bureau of Investigation criminal background checks.
 Follow the instructions on the authorization form to arrange to be fingerprinted.

-Additional Requirements for Applications by Certification
+Additional Requirements for Applications by Examination

 - If you have 30 post-Masters credit hours in the field of counseling, arrange for the Board office to receive an official transcript showing these graduate credits, sent directly from the school(s) to the Board office.
 You may substitute these credit hours for up to 1,600 of the 3,200 hours of post-Masters mental health counseling experience that are required.
 See Post-Masters Mental Health Counseling Experience Requirements for more information.